-The liquidity risk for the SEA Group may arise where the financial resources available are not sufficient to meet the financial and commercial commitments within the agreed terms and conditions.
+The liquidity risk for SEA may arise where the financial resources available are not sufficient to meet the financial and commercial commitments within the agreed terms and conditions.

-The liquidity, cash flows and financial needs of the SEA Group are managed through policies and processes with the objective to minimise the liquidity risk.
-Specifically, the SEA Group:
+The liquidity, cash flows and financial needs of SEA are managed through policies and processes with the objective to minimise the liquidity risk.
+In particular SEA:

-- centrally monitors and manages, under the control of the Group Treasury, the financial resources available, in order to ensure an efficient management of these resources, also in forward budgeting terms; - maintains adequate liquidity in treasury current accounts; - obtains committed credit lines (revolving and non-revolving), which covers the financial commitments of the Group in the coming 12 months deriving from
+- centrally monitors and manages, under the control of the Group Treasury, the financial resources available, in order to ensure an efficient management of these resources, also in forward budgeting terms; - maintains adequate liquidity in treasury current accounts; - obtains committed credit lines (revolving and non-revolving), which cover the financial commitments in the coming 12 months deriving from the